providenetwork/node/README.md

 ## IPFS Support

 By default, regardless of the client/protocol implementation targeted for execution, the container starts a local IPFS daemon which should be added to a load-balanced IPFS network.
-Environment support for configuring the IPFS daemon to connect to a private swarm exists; documentation forthcoming.
+Environment support for configuring the IPFS daemon to connect to a private network; documentation forthcoming.

 ### Dockerfile